tlyi/CIVIL-459-Project/README.md

 pip3 install openpifpaf
 ```

 OpenPifPaf uses a Plugin architectural pattern which allows us to train it on a custom dataset without having to alter the core network.

 The required files to register our dataset as a plugin is contained in the folder `openpifpaf_openlane`.
 (IMPORTANT: Do not change the name of this folder as OpenPifPaf requires this naming convention to recognise the plugin.)

 ### 3. Download checkpoint (optional)
 The dataset that we are using is very big and will take days to train.
-We have provided a [checkpoint](https://drive.google.com/file/d/1IEKkXFKS5HWgyEEhrRoDiCdvLgZRtmV7/view?usp=sharing) that has already been trained on 30 epochs on 10% of the dataset.
+We have provided a [checkpoint](https://drive.google.com/file/d/1IEKkXFKS5HWgyEEhrRoDiCdvLgZRtmV7/view?usp=sharing) that has already been trained on 30 epochs on 10% of the dataset, which already took about 5 days.
 You may choose to train either from scratch (not recommended), or from one of the backbones provided by OpenPifPaf, or on top of our provided checkpoint.

 ## Dataset Description
 The dataset that we have chosen to work with is [OpenLane](https://github.com/OpenDriveLab/OpenLane).
 OpenLane is the largest scale real world 3D lane dataset.
 It owns 200K frames and over 880K carefully annotated lanes, where all lanes are annotated with both 2D and 3D information in every frame.
 For the purpose of this project, we will only be using the 2D lane annotations.